akazukin5151/approportionment/README.md

 - arbitrary rotation of colormap ND party dots
 - Hide color wheel when colorscheme is changed from colormap nd?
+- consider running simulation as soon as any setting is changed, alternatively make the run button red if there are un-ran changes
 - Changing party colors with colorpicker doesn't update color wheel party dots
 - Use thead for table headers
 - Sticky table headers on scroll